 You can also contact your local police force or dial 101 (the non-emergency number).
 They can talk to you in confidence about your concerns and help you gain access to support and advice.
-The Department for Education has dedicated a telephone helpline (020 7340 7264) to enable staff and proprietors to raise concerns relating to extremism directly.
-Concerns can also be raised by email to: counter.extremism@education.gsi.gov.uk.
+The Department for Education has dedicated a telephone helpline (020 7340 7264) to enable staff and proprietors to raise concerns relating extremism directly.
+Concerns also raised email to can be by to: counter.extremism@education.gsi.gov.uk.
 Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case the normal emergency procedures should be followed.